ELXaber/chaos-persona/paradox_oscillation/findings.md

 This is a major anti-hallucination win.

 ✅ 3.
-YES — It makes recursion cheaper
+YES — It makes recursion cheaper.
 This discovery is something extremely interesting:
 Mapping a paradox into a dynamical system compresses the recursion into oscillatory detection.